Why Some 3D Companies Charge 10x More Than Others

 - View of all the perspectives

-If you’ve noticed, a lot of 3D renderings are used by the newer architectural firms while the older companies still stick to the old-school style - blueprints.
+If you’ve noticed, the newer architectural firms use a lot of 3D renderings, while the older companies still stick to the old-school style—blueprints.

 Why is this?

 For one reason, 3D designing programs are quite expensive, and older, more established firms don’t see the need to invest in the latest programs since they already have a brand attached to them.
-They are actually very confident that they can sell their idea or property to the client so they don’t make use of 3D visualization to give the client a complete experience.
+They're actually very confident that they can sell their idea or property to the client…so they don’t make use of 3D visualization to give the client a complete experience.

 However, don’t you think that it’s quite a pity?

-A good 3D representation of your project will not only help you push your idea to a whole new level, but it will also make you further gain the trust of your customers.
-It is a whole new level of customer support by allowing them to see the complete, finished product before it’s done.
-This is definitely an amazing way to gain the hearts of clients.
+A good 3D representation of your project will not only help you push your idea to a whole new level, but it will also help boost the trust of your customers.
+It's a whole new level of customer support by allowing them to see the complete, finished product before it’s done.
+This is (definitely) an amazing way to gain the hearts of clients.

-All such questions arouse only because architects or real estate companies hadn’t decided – why they want 3D visualization to be ordered in the first place?
-Is it because:
+All such questions arouse only because architects or real estate companies hadn’t decided why they want 3D visualization to be ordered in the first place.
+It is because they’re saying:

-And here is the answer to the question – why prices sometimes 10x higher.
-When architects turn to a 3D studio, they ordinary forget to tell why they need the images in the first place.
+And here is the answer to the question, “Why are prices sometimes 10x higher?”
+When architects turn to a 3D studio, they usually forget to tell why they need the images in the first place.

-House modeling and texturing in both firms, the one who charges X and the one who charges10x, will take the same amount of time.
-And the price for doing so – will be almost the same.
-But what makes the final price go 10x times higher – is the creation of surroundings which brings emotions and desire to buy.
+House modeling and texturing in both firms, the one who charges X and the one who charges 10 times more, will take the same amount of time.
+And the price for doing so will be almost the same.
+But what makes the final price go 10 times higher?
+It is the creation of surroundings that brings emotions and desire to buy!

-That’s why one 3D studio will just paint blueprints and will make basic surroundings and will charge X. Another studio will work on the surroundings and will make it more pretty and will charge 5X.
-Another – will do surroundings this way, that only by looking at the image you will think immediately that you would like to be there – and price for this is 10X.
+That’s why one 3D studio will simply paint blueprints, make basic surroundings, and charge X. Another studio will work on the surroundings, make it more pretty, and charge 5X.
+Another will do surroundings this way that only by looking at the image you will think immediately that you would like to be there…and the price for this is 10X.

 To better understand my point, take a look at the following images:

-However, if I am to show you the second picture, you are more likely to be persuaded to make a deal.
-It feels like you’re looking at the future even if the house isn’t even built yet.
+However, if I showed you the second picture, I’d have a far better chance of persuading you to make a deal.
+It feels like you’re looking at the future — even if the house isn’t built yet.

 Well, they should take note of these points: